sveltejs/kit/README.md

 # READ THIS FIRST!

-We're getting ready to open up the SvelteKit public beta, which means that things will be in a stable enough state to start experimenting, and documentation will be available.
+We're getting ready to open up the SvelteKit public beta, which means that things will be in a stable enough state to start experimenting.
 Right now, even though [this repo is open](https://www.reddit.com/r/sveltejs/comments/m337r7/sveltekit_repository_is_now_public_on_github/gqmvj9k), there are still some known issues to resolve and there are aspects of the design that _will_ change over the next few days.
 We're close.
 Please bear with us!

----

-# @sveltejs/kit

-Everything you need to build a Svelte app.

-To get started, run `npm init svelte@next` — this will fetch and run the [`create-svelte`](packages/create-svelte) package.
+## Documentation

+Please see [the documentation](https://kit.svelte.dev/docs) for information about getting started and developing with SvelteKit.

 ## Developing